AhmedMohamedAbdelhafez851/Asp.Net-Web-Api-Project-/README.md

 ## Build Database using code first approach ( Entity Framework Core ) .

+### implement CRUD operations to create , read, update, delete .

 ##  Using JWT for authentication and authorization and To Secure Api .

+### using repository pattern and Services To organize code .

 ## using PostMan To Test Api  .

-### implement CRUD operations to create , reas, update , delete .

-### using repository pattern and Services To organize code .